gcassarino/esp8266-Philips-RC6-tv-remote/README.md

 * IRremoteESP8266 by Ken Shirriff, Sebastien Warin, Mark Szabo, Roi Dayan, David Conran, Massimiliano Pinto (https://platformio.org/lib/show/1089/IRremoteESP8266)
 * Please look at the [resources related repository](https://github.com/gcassarino/esp8266-Philips-RC6-tv-remote-resources) for the Fritzing scheme and screenshots.

-NOTE: This is currently work in progress, a lot of messages come out from the serial console.